 - shortness of breath, even when resting

 - chest pain that worsens when breathing or coughing

 - a loss of appetite

-Allergic rhinitis is a condition in which a person’s immune system overreacts to something in the environment.
+Allergic rhinitis, or hay fever, occurs when a person’s immune system overreacts to something in the environment.

 Common environmental allergy triggers, or allergens, include:

-People who have allergic rhinitis may experience a dry cough as a result of breathing in an allergen.
+People with allergic rhinitis may experience a dry cough due to breathing in an allergen.
 Some other potential symptoms of allergic rhinitis include:

 - nasal congestion